mimaya/katacoda-scenarios/Kubernete1/step12.md

 create a pod that create a file in mounted dir `kubectl apply -f files/vol1-hostfile-pod.yaml`{{execute "T2"}}

-Check if PD is competed
+Check if Pod is competed
 `kubectl get pod myvolumes-pod --watch`{{execute "T2"}}

 Login to pod